The 2021 Salzburg Academy runs from July 18 to August 2

 Online Application: Submit the online application by one of the posted deadlines.

-Deposit: Accepted students must pay a non-refundable deposit of $1,000.
+Deposit: Accepted students must pay a non-refundable deposit.
 Students who do not pay the deposit may lose their spot to someone in the wait list.

 Registration: After paying the deposit, we will register you in the designated courses for the academy.